conan-io/docs/integrations/visual_studio.rst

 Toolsets
 --------

-You can use the subsetting ``toolset`` of the Visual Studio compiler to specify a custom toolset.
+You can use the sub-setting ``toolset`` of the Visual Studio compiler to specify a custom toolset.
 It will be automatically applied when using the ``CMake()`` and ``MSBuild()`` build helpers.
 The toolset can be also specified manually in these build helpers with the ``toolset`` parameter.